AdrianColaianni/trickanomicon/trickanomicon.md

 HKLM\SYSTEM\CurrentControlSet\Services
 ```

 4. The Autoruns utility can be used to find potential persistence mechanisms.
-Task Scheduler and RunKeys should also be checked.
+Task Scheduler and registry keys (with reg query) should also be checked.
 ```
 \HKEY_LOCAL_MACHINE\\Software\\Microsoft\\Windows\\CurrentVersion\\Run\
 \HKEY_LOCAL_MACHINE\\Software\\Microsoft\\Windows\\CurrentVersion\\RunOnce\